simonwahll/wahllcontent/dart/dart/variables.md

 toc: true
 ---

 A variable is kind of like a box that stores some value that can be accessed later.
-Every variable has a name which is used to identify it.
+Every variable has a name that is used to identify it.
 Dart is a statically typed language, this means that the type of a variable cannot be changed.
 If you decide that a variable should be of type `int` you can never assign it a value of the type String.

 There are a few rules you must follow when deciding on a name for a variable.
 These are: